Perspective | The World Series has framed my life. After 44 straight, I’m sitting this one out.

 Relieved, I leaned back in my chair.
 Then I heard applause.
 Who says, “No cheering in the press box.”

 My No. 2 was just bat-flip showboating.
-At the 2001 World Series, the Yankees tied Game 4 on a Tito Martinez homer with two outs in the ninth, then won it in extra innings.
-The next night, The Post’s No. 2 editor, sometimes teased for wearing his Harvard Phi Beta Kappa key, sat next to me.
+At the 2001 World Series, the Yankees tied Game 4 on a Tino Martinez homer with two outs in the ninth, then won it in extra innings.
+The next night, one of The Post’s top editors sat next to me.
 That was unique.
 But the Series had never been played in New York the month after 9/11, either.

 Midnight approached.
 My column on a Diamondbacks win was finished, set to send.
 Then a premonition came: “It happened again,” I wrote.
 “It couldn’t, but it did.”
 The editor, now a good friend, read along.